 - Bring back (some) carbs: You don’t need a full-blown bread-binge, but if a sudden switch to a keto lifestyle brought on a rash, you may want to reintroduce some healthy, high-quality carbs like sweet potatoes, yams, carrots, pumpkin and butternut squash.

 - Avoid irritants: Like most rashes, keto rash can worsen with friction, sweat or heat.
 Avoid aggravating the irritated skin by wearing loose-fitting, breathable clothes, and avoiding perfumes, scented products or sweat-inducing exercise until the skin can heal.

 - Support your skin: Supporting your skin with anti-inflammatory foods and supplements can help boost your healing time and calm the rash.
-Try incorporating foods like this turmeric latte, a DHA omega-3 supplement or these top 5 nutrients for healthy skin.
+Try incorporating foods like this turmeric latte or a DHA omega-3 supplement.

 The keto flu is a natural reaction your body undergoes as it switches from burning sugar to fat for energy.
 The keto flu, aka carb withdrawal, generally kicks in at the 24- to 48-hour mark.
 Symptoms include brain fog, headache, insomnia, irritability, muscle soreness, poor focus and sugar cravings.